-For the period, only accommodation facilities located on the beach side of the main thoroughfare from Negril to Portland; and those in the Kingston Business District will be allowed to accept guests.
-Note that only properties which have received a COVID-19 Readiness Certificate will be opened on June 15.
-As the product quality authority assesses each property, the list will be updated daily on the Travel Authorization page on www.visitjamaica.com.
+- For the period, accommodation facilities located on the beach side of the main thoroughfare from Negril to Portland; those in the Kingston Business District will be allowed to accept guests; and private homes may be used.
+Note that only properties which have received a COVID-19 Compliant Certificate will open on June 15.
+For persons staying in Private Homes, they are allowed to leave only to conduct their business meeting(s).
+They are not allowed to meet with persons aged 65 and over, to take public transportation or to attend any meeting, event or gathering of more than 10 persons. - As the product quality authority assesses each accommodation facility, the list will be updated daily on the Travel Authorization page on www.visitjamaica.com.